History of the Genoese in Gibraltar: Current population

 The present-day descendants of the Genoese settlers in Gibraltar are fully integrated as Gibraltarians.
+The Genoese of Gibraltar number about 6,000, corresponding to about 20% of the total population.

-Today, Gibraltarians with Genoese (and/or Italian) surnames make up almost 20% of the total population.
 This group is integrated in the Gibraltarian society and there it is no association related specifically to them.
 The Genoese in Gibraltar have left partially their presence even in the Llanito, the local Gibraltarian dialect used by most of the descendants of these Ligurians, that has nearly 700 words borrowed from the Genoese dialect.

 Some scholars (like Manuel Cavilla) believe that the word "Llanito" is of Italian origin, because it comes from the common diminutive of the Italian name Gianni (John in English), pronounced in the Genoese dialect "iannito".

 According to the Italian scholar Giulio Vignoli, "Llanito" originally -in the first decades of the 19th century- was full of Genoese words, later substituted mainly by Spanish words and by some English words.

 Research on Genoese surnames in Gibraltar

-Recent research by Fiorenzo Toso in 2000 about the names of Gibraltarian families of Genoese origins was: based on original research and deals with the Ligurian origin of many of the surnames currently found in Gibraltar.
+Research by Fiorenzo Toso in 2000 into the names of Gibraltarian families of Genoese origins was "based on original research and deals with the Ligurian origin of many of the surnames currently found in Gibraltar.
 It points out the areas of origin of these surnames, discusses their etymology and gives their present frequency.
-Remarks are made on Liguria's historical importance in this locality, and above all on the linguistic, ethnographic and cultural consequences of this influence.
+Remarks are made on Liguria's historical importance in this locality, and above all on the linguistic, ethnographic and cultural consequences of this influence."

-From this research appears clearly that most of the emigration from the Italian region Liguria was from the areas of Genoa and Savona, and some Sicilian surnames (like Caruana) are mistakenly believed to be Maltese (while are from Sicilians emigrated to Malta during the Italian Renaissance).
+From this research, it appears that most of the emigration from the Italian region Liguria was from the areas of Genoa and Savona, and some Sicilian surnames (like Caruana) are mistakenly believed to be Maltese (while they are from Sicilians who immigrated to Malta during the Italian Renaissance).

 These are the most common Genoese surnames in Gibraltar, according to Toso's research.
-The number of Gibraltarians who have these names, according to Gibraltar's Yellow Pages are provided in parenthesis.
+The number of Gibraltarians who have these names, according to Gibraltar's Yellow Pages are provided in parentheses.